elrumordelaluz/my-css-guidelines/README.md

 - Use one (1) space after `:` when declaring a property
 - Write each rule per line
 - Closing `}` better in a new line
+- One line between related declarations
+- Two (or more, see "Comments/Headings") lines between unrelated declarations

 ```
 .selector,